rawcopy/rawcopy.github.io/howto.md

 rawcopy(CELfiles.or.directory = 'Path to directory/celFile.CEL')
 ```

-Run on samples in a directory on multiple cores:
+Run samples in a directory on multiple cores:

 ```R
 rawcopy(CELfiles.or.directory = 'Path to directory',cores=8)